helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 - Category: Economic and Technical
 - Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->
-- Vote Requirements: Current veMOBILE Holders
+- Vote Requirements: veMOBILE Holders

 ## Summary